 Level TF Operation Thinking Framework-Informed Descriptor

-7-8 Perspective + Systems Thinking The student evaluates sources by examining competing interpretations and identifying how the historian's standpoint, context, or purpose shapes the argument.
+7-8 Perspective + Systems Thinking The learner evaluates sources by examining competing interpretations and identifying how the historian's standpoint, context, or purpose shapes the argument.
 They identify patterns across sources that reveal systemic factors in historical change.

-5-6 Cause and Effect The student explains how specific sources provide evidence for causal claims.
+5-6 Cause and Effect The learner explains how specific sources provide evidence for causal claims.
 They make explicit connections between historical evidence and the factors they identify as significant, rather than treating evidence as illustration.

-3-4 Compare + Part-Whole The student describes what sources show and identifies similarities or differences between them.
+3-4 Compare + Part-Whole The learner describes what sources show and identifies similarities or differences between them.
 They can break a source down into its component claims but do not yet explain why those claims are significant.

 The SOLO Taxonomy Connection